nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### About

-The proposed Edit task mechanism is facilitated by `TaskList`.
-It allows the user to edit an existing task in the task list.
+CodeConnect will allow the user to edit an existing task in the task list.

-The format of the command is:
+Example of command use:
-* edit {task_index} {field prefix + field description}
+- `edit 1 m/CS1101S`

 #### Proposed Implementation flow

-When the user enters the `edit` command:
+Outline of how components work together when the user enters a `edit` task command:
 1. The user input will be sent to `CodeConnectParser`
 2. `CodeConnectParser` will take note of the command word and argument of the user input and create a `EditTaskComanndParser` instance.
 3. The `EditTaskCommandParser` will call its `parse` method to get the index and create a `EditTaskDescriptor` instance that stores the edited field